silentgameplays/Simple-Debian-Setup/README.md

 * ``sudo cfdisk /dev/nvme0n1``
 * Delete everything you see then Write>>Yes

-# Wipping the partition schemes
+# Wiping the partition schemes

 * ``sudo wipefs -a /dev/sda``
 * ``sudo wipefs -a /dev/nvme0n1``